-PLANTZOS DIMITRIS

-Associate Professor of Classical Archaeology

-Dimitris Plantzos holds a first degree in History and Archaeology (Athens), and a M.Phil and a D.Phil in Classical Archaeology (both at Lincoln College, Oxford).
+His current research and study engagements include the study and publication of the Linear B documents from the ongoing excavations the Mycenaean palace complex of Ayios Vasileios in Laconia and the study of Bronze Age inscriptions and administrative documents from the Minoan palace site of Kato Zakros in East Crete.
+PLANTZOS DIMITRIS Professor of Classical Archaeology and Deputy Academic Director of BAAG Dimitris Plantzos holds a first degree in History and Archaeology (Athens), and a M.Phil and a D.Phil in Classical Archaeology (both at Lincoln College, Oxford).
 After a three-year British Academy postdoctoral fellowship at Oxford, he returned to Athens where he worked as curator at the Ilias Lalaounis Jewelry Museum and the Museum of Cycladic Art.
 Before joining the Department of History and Archaeology in Athens, he taught Classical Archaeology at the University of Peloponnese (Kalamata) and the University of Ioannina.
 He is a member of the Society of Antiquaries of London, as well as a member of the advisory board of the Journal of Greek Media and Culture and Ex Novo Journal of Archaeology.